Isidore of Miletus: Biography

 Isidore of Miletus was a renowned scientist and mathematician before Emperor Justinian I hired him.
-Isidorus taught stereometry and physics at the universities, first of Alexandria then of Constantinople, and wrote a commentary on an older treatise on vaulting.
+Isidorus taught stereometry and physics at the universities of Alexandria and then of Constantinople, and wrote a commentary on an older treatise on vaulting.
 Eutocius together with Isidore studied Archimedes' work.
 Isidore is also renowned for producing the first comprehensive compilation of Archimedes' work, the Archimedes palimpsest survived to the present.

 Teachings and writings

 A majority of Isidore's preserved work are his edits and commentaries on older Greek mathematical texts.
 For example, Isidore is known to have revised and checked some of Archimedes' works and also Book XV of Euclid's elements.

 That being said, claims from Alan Cameron have been made about a hypothetical "School of Isidore".
 Between his work on architectural exploits, Isidore taught about math and geometry of the time.
 The School of Isidore is supported more by the presence of his teaching's in much of his students (such as Eutocious) works rather than his own writings.
 In an edit of the fifteenth book of Euclid's Elements, for instance, the editor quotes Isidore, but then proceeds to explain that Isidore did not publish much of his work himself.
 Instead, he taught, and once he himself could understand the material, did not see a need to write it down.
 It is because of this that Cameron claims that Isidore helped to revitalize interest in ancient mathematicians in Constantinople and Alexandria circa 510.

-In addition to editing the works of others Isidore is known to have written his own commentary on Hero of Alexandria's "On Vaulting", which discussed aspects of vault construction and design in relation to geometry.
+In addition to editing the works of others, Isidore is known to have written his own commentary on Hero of Alexandria's "On Vaulting", which discussed aspects of vault construction and design in relation to geometry.
 While this commentary is lost Eutocius makes mention of it in his own writings.
 It is when referring to this work that Eutocius credits Isidore with designing a special compass for the purpose of drawing parabolas.
 Isidore's invention allowed for the drawing of parabolas with a greater level accuracy than that of which many previous methods were capable.
 From Eutocius (or his copyist) it is believed that one notable use for Isidores invention was to visually solve the problem of doubling the volume of a cube.
 This was said to be done by drawing two parabolas and finding the point where they intersect.
 In addition to their mathematical applications, Isidore is believed to have highlighted the uses of applying the use of parabolas to the construction of vaults.